 - Examine vents: The vents should be unobstructed.

-- Check the pilot light: If you have a gas furnace, check if the pilot light is lit.
-The flame should be primarily blue, not yellow or orange.
+- Check the pilot light: If you have a gas furnace, check the pilot light.
+It should be blue, not yellow or orange.

 If you follow these steps and there’s still cold air coming from your vents, contact the experts at Calvey.
 Our fully licensed, bonded, and insured technicians will quickly diagnose your furnace problem and get your home warm again.